Zakaria989/Health-Expert-Blazor/README.md

   1. Clone the repository:
   2. Navigate to the project directory: 'cd Health_expert"
   3. Install the required dependencies: 'dotnet restore
-  4. In the appsettings.json, insert your OpenAI API key
+  4. In the appsettings.json, change the api key to your own OpenAI API key
   5. Build the project: 'dotnet build'
   6. Run the application:'dotnet run'

   The web application should now be available in your web browser

 ## Usage